kiaka-obsidian/personal-vault/Ceroc/Intermediates/Routines/Christmas Routine 2023.md

 And we'll do some caroling

-- Ice skating Left, right, left, right ,left hold - Hands to ear on "you hear" You will get a sentimental feeling when you hear
+- Ice skating Left, right, left, right ,left hold - Hands to ear on "you hear" You will get a sentimental feeling
+- Turn to face each other - Hands to ear on "you hear" when you hear

-Voices singing, let's be jolly
+- Men collect Ladies Left arm with right As ladies slowly turn Voices singing, let's be jolly

+- Men bring arms low into haliluha
 Deck the halls with boughs of holly

+back to the beginning

 ---